OpenDataScotland/jkan/_datasets/north+ayrshire+council-ldp2+-+local+nature+reserves.md

 category:
 - Planning and Development
 date_created: ''
-date_updated: '2020-02-13'
+date_updated: ''
+license: No licence
+maintainer: North Ayrshire Council
-license: LNRs  are  established  in  a  variety   of locations  with  very varied  habitats  and species.
+notes: <p>LNRs  are  established  in  a  variety   of locations  with  very varied  habitats  and species.
 They must lie wholly  within  the area of jurisdiction of the local authority which  declares them to be reserves.
 Prior to  such  declaration, the local  authority must  own  or lease the site or  obtain  an agreement from the owner.
 LNRs  are  generally smaller than NNRs  and closer  to centres of population.
-They  are frequently  provided for the enjoyment and education of local people whose involvement in site management is encouraged.
+They  are frequently  provided for the enjoyment and education of local people whose involvement in site management is encouraged.</p>
-maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::ldp2-local-nature-reserves
 records: null